jklsnt/taproot3/src/corners/huxley/KBxSATWhyDidIGetThisWrong.md

 ptmay21w36: i got this wrong because i didn't know the rules and then didn't trust my gut. now i know, that for titles and introductions, replace the title with "mister" and do what sounds right.

-ptmay21w43: i got this wrong because i didn't consider the actual word that my verb
+ptmay21w43: i got this wrong because i didn't consider the actual noun that my verb was modifying! when there is plurality, ALWAYS locate the object that is being modified before continuing.